kush11251/pm-connect-3-backend/README.md

 - Bulk signup auto-generates password as lowercase(first+middle+last name, no spaces/special chars).
 - Login returns user data (without password) and a JWT token valid for 1 day.
 - `GET /api/user/all` requires the user to have `role: "admin"`.
 - Each cab can have a maximum of 3 users.
 Cab allocation updates user cab status and details.
+Each cab has a unique cabNumber field.
 - Use `/api/cab/route/:driverId` to view a driver's route and users.
 - Each cab can have multiple middle stoppage points (see `middleStoppagePoints` in allocation and cab details).
 - File upload and download endpoints have been removed as per latest requirements.

+### User Preference Field in User Model
+- The `userPreference` field in the user model tracks the status of user preference submission:
+  - `pending`: Default, user has not submitted preference
+  - `done`: User has submitted preference
+  - `active`: Admin has marked the preference as active